 Charges in connection with the “abuse of trust” stem from allegations that he was involved in “giving loans to a company with a high debt risk” and that he caused the company to lose profits through the sale of property.
 The prosecution seeks between two to 14 years on the basis of these charges.

-The European Court of Human Rights (ECtHR), in response to a an application from Kara and the other Cumhuriyet writers and executives, has demanded a formal response from the Turkish government about allegations of rights violations during the detention and arrest processes of the Cumhuriyet writers; setting a deadline for October 2, 2017.
+The European Court of Human Rights (ECtHR), in response to an application from Kara and other Cumhuriyet writers and executives, has demanded a formal response from the Turkish government about allegations of rights violations during the detention and arrest processes of the Cumhuriyet writers; setting a deadline for October 2, 2017.

 On July 26, on the third day of the first hearing of Cumhuriyet trial, Kara denied all the accusations leveled against him.
 “Neither I nor any member of my family have taken a cent from FETÖ.”
 Referring to former Fethullah Gülen follower and Zaman writer Hüseyin Gülerce, he said, “The patented FETÖist Hüseyin Gülerce is outside, I am in prison.
 Not a single Cumhuriyet journalist has ever been on a plane to Pennsylvania,” referring to where the Islamic cleric is currently based.